dgalama-dotcom/HomeyOverview/README.md

-# Homey Overview v1.5.6 — weekly system report by email
+# Homey Overview v1.5.6 — scheduled system report by email

 A HomeyScript that builds an HTML overview of your Homey Pro system — apps, flows, logic variables, devices, Z-Wave, Zigbee, backup/storage/